Quantum critical regime in a quadratically-driven nonlinear photonic lattice

 A lattice of coupled optical resonators, in presence of a Kerr nonlinearity and two-photon driving, is modeled by the quadratically-driven dissipative Bose-Hubbard model.
-In the reference frame rotating with the pump frequency ($\hbar = 1$), the Hamiltonian reads
+In the reference frame rotating with half of the pump frequency ($\hbar = 1$), the Hamiltonian reads

-Here $\oa_j$ is the photon destruction operator acting on the $j$-th site, $U$ is the energy associated to the Kerr nonlinearity, $G$ is the two-photon driving field amplitude, and $\Delta = \omega_p/2 - \omega_c$ is the detuning between the two-photon driving field frequency $\omega_p$ and the resonant cavity frequency $\omega_c$.
-The last term in the equation models the photon hopping between nearest-neighbor cavities $\langle j,j^\prime\rangle$, $J$ and $d$ being respectively the hopping strength and the spatial dimensionality of the lattice.
+Here $\oa_j$ is the photon destruction operator acting on the $j$-th site, $U$ is the energy associated to the Kerr nonlinearity, $G$ is the two-photon driving field amplitude, and $\Delta = \omega_p/2 - \omega_c$ is the detuning between half of the two-photon driving field frequency $\omega_p$ and the resonant cavity frequency $\omega_c$.
+The last term in the equation models the photon hopping between nearest-neighbor cavities $\langle j,j^\prime\rangle$, $J$ and $z$ being respectively the hopping strength and the number of nearest neighbors.

 In presence of weak Markovian coupling to an environment, the system is described by the density matrix $\orho(t)$ which obeys the quantum master equation in Lindblad form

 Here, the jump operators $\oGamma_{j,1} = \sqrt{\gamma} \oa_j$ and $\oGamma_{j,2} = \sqrt{\eta} \oa^2_j$ induce respectively the one- and two-photon losses from the $j$-th cavity.
 In the limit of long time, the system evolves towards a non-equilibrium steady-state $\orho_{ss}$, which satisfies the condition $d\orho_{ss}/dt = 0$.